-- The facilitator will select 3 people from the group randomly and assign roles to each of them.
-One is doctor; the other two are the patient and his/her attendant. - The rest of the group will observe the process and note whether the doctor is able to follow the communication protocol with active listening and empathic response. - When the role play is over, the group share their feedback.
+- The facilitator selects 3 people from the group randomly and assigns roles to each of them.
+One is doctor; the other two are the patient and his/her attendant. - After examining the patient, the doctor has to break some serious/bad news to the patient's attendant.
+As the facilitator, you should notice if the doctor in the role play is able to follow the protocol discussed in the module.
+You should also notice if he/she is showing empathy and sensitivity when giving serious or bad news. - The rest of the group observes the process and notes whether the doctor is able to follow the communication protocol with active listening and empathic response. - When the role play is over, ask the group to share their feedback.
+You can repeat this exercise if there is enough time.